 Trick-or-treating parents and kids shouldn't ignore safety precautions, despite the excitement of the candy-filled occasion.
+Follow these tips in order to have a fun and safe Halloween with your family.

 The safekids.org website advises: